SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 *I've got to lose her.*

-Rarity did an U-turn around a tree, trying to catch Pinkie off guard.
+Rarity did a U-turn around a tree, trying to catch Pinkie off guard.
 This, however, failed as Pinkie poked her.

 "Tag!"
 Pinkie said before turning and running off.